FrancescoSaverioZuppichini/glasses-2.0/docs/index.md

 ## RoadMap

-We plan to have three main steps in development
+We plan to have three main steps in the development

-* **Models**: Definied different models for different tasks, the configuration system and how to save/load them. ⬅️ **We are here!**
+* **Models**: Defined different models for different tasks, the configuration system, and how to save/load them. ⬅️ **We are here!**
-* **Tasks**: Definied the train/evaluation lifecycle for each task.
+* **Tasks**: Defined the train/evaluation lifecycle for each task.
-* **Pipelines**: Definied the whole lifecyle for a task, from data to train.
+* **Pipelines**: Defined the whole lifecycle for a task, from data to training.

+## Contributing
+Please contribute using [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+Create a branch, add commits, and open a pull request.

+Please read [contributing](/docs/contributing.md) for details on our CODE OF CONDUCT, and the process for submitting pull requests to us.

+## License¶
+This project is licensed under the terms of the MIT license.